durba16194/Power-BI-/README.md

 # Power-BI-
-Built a Power BI Dashboard using a Fruit Store Sales Analysis
+Built a Power BI Dashboard using a Fruit Store Sales Analysis Dataset